Skip over main navigation

 SMMGP Premium membership

-SMMP Premium Membership gives access to quality CPD in the drug and alcohol addictions field.
+SMMGP Premium Membership gives access to quality CPD in the drug and alcohol addictions field.

-Individual membership
+Practitioner membership

-Practitioner FDAP membership is open to anyone working or training in the addictions field, or working regularly with people with addictions.
+Practitioner membership is open to anyone working or training in the addictions field, or working regularly with people with addictions.

 • FDAP Practitioner Directory